 - You may feel exhausted and fatigued.

-Sometimes it may become difficult to diagnose stomach flu.
+Sometimes, it may become difficult to diagnose stomach flu.
 This is because the symptoms of stomach flu and morning sickness are somewhat similar.
 This may be more difficult to establish during the early months of pregnancy when you may be battling with morning sickness and nausea.
-However, if along with the morning sickness, you notice any fever, cramps, diarrhoea or loss of appetite then you may be suffering from stomach flu.
+However, if along with the morning sickness, you notice fever, cramps, diarrhoea, or loss of appetite, then you may be suffering from stomach flu.

 Apart from the similarity with morning sickness, sometimes stomach flu may be mistaken for food poisoning also.
 Therefore, seek medical advice and get a thorough check-up done to establish whether or not you have stomach flu.

-How to Deal with Stomach Infection in Pregnancy?
+How to Deal With Stomach Flu During Pregnancy

 As soon as you notice any of the stomach flu symptoms, you may do the following to control your symptoms: